ojindal/Particle_filter_SLAM/readme.md

 3. motion_model.py
 4. Particle_filter.py

-- First one is already given
+- First includes some utility functions required further.
 - Second one needs to be run in order to generate the cdv files that are used in the codes later
 - third file predicts the motion model without noise and plots the trajectory.
 - fourth file is the mail file that contains all the transformation functions, map functions, plotting functions etc. and the mail loop of particle filter functions.
 It also plots the LiDAR scan visualization with or without noise.